 - About one in four fatal collisions involved one or more speeding drivers.

-- Drivers aged 16—19 were more likely to have been speeding at the time of a collision than drivers in other age groups (2016).
+- Drivers aged 16—19 were more likely to have been speeding at the time of a collision than drivers in older age groups.

 - Speeding may cause a driver to lose control of their vehicle.
 Drivers involved in casualty collisions who travelled at an unsafe speed were three times as likely to run off the road as drivers who were not speeding.

 - Speeding increases the distance needed to safely stop a vehicle.
 For example, on a dry road, it takes an average vehicle travelling 40 km/h about 26 metres to stop and at 60 km/h, it would take about 45 metres.